soifgo/soifgo/README.md

   - **Circular visual effect**
   - **Rotation**
   - **Graph plotting & storage**
+  - **Formula-based transformation**

+- You can apply mathematical operations to the received value before triggering effects.
+  For example, to convert a value from `0–1024` to a voltage range of `0–5`, use:
+  `val / 204.8`
+  The result will be reflected in the button’s behavior or appearance.

+- If you're looking to apply rounding, scaling, or other transformations, click the **`?` label** next to the formula field to open the **Formula Guide**.
+  The guide includes supported operators, math functions, and examples for value mapping and UI control.

 #### **13. Button Alarms (Threshold Alerts)**
 - If configured for **data reception**, alarms can be set based on input values: